 in our Partnership to develop cross-curricular links, which support the school

 § In line with agreed policies and procedures:

 objectives have been achieved and use them to improve specific aspects of

 work and set targets for progress, providing clear and regular feedback to

 progress systematically and keep records to check work is understood and

 completed, monitor strengths and weaknesses, inform planning and recognise the

 Undertake assessment of

-students as requested by examination bodies, departmental and school
+students as requested by school and partnership procedures;

 Provide information to